renanmbs/font/README.md

 <h1>Font Tester</h1>
-<p>This website was created using React, with the intention to practice the useState hook</p>
+<p>This website was created using React, with the intention to practice the useState hook and to use it for personal UI/UX needs</p>

 <h2>Usability:</h2>
 <ul>